lzwjava/blog-source/notes/2025-08-15-consumers-use-not-work-en.md

 ---
-title: "Consumers Focus on Use, Not Work"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: Consumers Focus on Use, Not Work
 translated: false
-generated: true
-image: false
 ---

 What you’re describing is actually a very common human pattern, not just about HSBC or banking.